Tsubarah/Tsubarah/README.md

 ## A Front End Developer enjoying the ride of life

-- 🌱 I’m currently learning how to improve architectural strategies in web development.
+- 🌱 I'm currently learning how to improve architectural strategies in web development.
-- 👯 I’m looking for more interesting projects to code!
+- 👯 I'm looking for more interesting projects to code!
 - 🥅 2025 Goals: Dive deeper into backend development.
 - ⚡ Beyond coding: I love staying active and healthy for both body and soul.